 The Kubuntu community is made up of individuals and teams working to package software, test it, triage bugs, and then promote Kubuntu to a wider audience.
 All of the software, artwork, and documentation has been created, tested, used, and discussed openly by people around the world participating in the Open Source community made possible by the Internet.
 We invite you to help shape Kubuntu to better meet your needs.

 The easiest way to give back to the Kubuntu community is by sharing Kubuntu with others.
 Recommend Kubuntu to others, show them how to download and install it, and discuss the possibilities and qualities of Open Source Software with them.
-As our community grows, it becomes more vigorous and supported.
+As our community grows, the more vigorous and supported it becomes.

 To begin using the mailing lists, please subscribe.
 Subscribing allows you to post a message without having it sit in an authorization queue, and allows you to receive messages from others who are also subscribed to the mailing list.

 Before you send a message, check to see if the topic has been raised in the past.
 To do this, use Google to search the archives.

 Connect to #kubuntu on the web here: #kubuntu

 #kubuntu-offtopic For off-topic chatter with your fellow Kubuntu users #kubuntu-devel This is the channel where the developers hang out

 Filing good bugs is very important to improving the quality of Kubuntu.
 For information about filing bugs and writing useful bug reports, see Bug Reporting.

 For typical responses that you will likely get from upstream KDE developers, see Bug Responses.